Salesforce Interview Questions

 Q5) What is OAuth?

-Ans: OAuth is a protocol which describes the authenticated access of the servers and services into the assets.
+Ans: OAuth is a protocol that describes the authenticated access of the servers and services into the assets.
 It is an open standard authorization protocol or a framework.
 The open standard grants access to internet users without sharing passwords.

 Q6) What is the salesforce API?

 Ans: Salesforce provides access to organizational data and information using an application programming interface (API).
-The API is a programming interface which facilitates the communication between one application and another.
+The API is a programming interface that facilitates the communication between one application and another.
 Third-party integration and communication are also possible through API.